taichimoja/ML-ROM_turbulent_flow/README.md

 "Convolutional neural network and long short-term memory based reduced order surrogate for minimal turbulent channel flow,"
 Physics of Fluids (accepted, 2021).

-Taichi Nakamura provides no guarantees for this code.
+Authors provide no guarantees for this code.
 Use as-is and for academic research use only; no commercial use allowed without permission.
 The code is written for educational clarity and not for speed.

 # Requirements
 * Python 3.x